-CHPR students (not including coterminal students) will enroll in Program Internship and Engagement (CHPR 239) during the Autumn, Winter, and Spring Quarters and Community-Based Research Internship (CHPR 299) during the Winter and Spring Quarters.
+CHPR students will enroll in Community-Based Research Internship (CHPR 290) during the Winter and Spring Quarters.

-Coterminal students must fulfill the following requirements in order to enroll in Program Internship and Engagement (CHPR 239) and Community-Based Research Internship (CHPR 299):
+Students must fulfill the following requirements in order to enroll in Community-Based Curricular Practicum Training (CPT) and Internship (CHPR 290):

 - Complete or be enrolled in at least 1 approved Biostatistics and Research Methods course.

 Students are required to complete and present a master’s thesis.
 The master’s thesis allows students to demonstrate knowledge, application, and thoughtful scholarly communication of theoretical principles central to community health interventions, study design, research and analytic methods, as well as depth in a substantive area of community health and prevention research.
 The thesis is intended to be 30 pages in length ("article-length"), double-spaced, including supporting tables, figures, and references.
 The thesis can take one of the following forms: